nomad-software/nomad.uk.net/markdown/articles/working-with-files-in-the-d-programming-language.md

 ### Writing strings to a file

-When dealing with files there’s always a lot of reading and writing of strings.
+When dealing with files there's always a lot of reading and writing of strings.
 This example shows the different methods available for writing a string to a file.

 <script src="https://gist.github.com/nomad-software/b7f53835e6903dec58faf3007feb8452.js"></script>